-Editor’s Note: The following post comes from a new book by Fr.
+Editor’s Note: The following post comes from a book by Fr.
 Bartunek published by Franciscan Media: “Answers: Catholic Advice for Your Spiritual Questions”.
-The questions and answers in this new book are some of Father John’s best.
+The questions and answers in this book are some of Father John’s best.
 Click here to learn more about the book…or if you wish to get it for a friend or relative who doesn’t read on line.

 With special endorsements by: